Avelene-Open-Source/Birbal/data/data/nlu.md

 - I want to know your [owner](boss)
 - I want to know your [boss](boss)

+## intent:bot_challenge
+- are you a bot?
+- are you a human?
+- am I talking to a bot?
+- am I talking to a human?

 ## intent:busy
 - are you [busy](busy)
 - do you have a[ lot of things to do](busy)